 - Obstruction to the passage of sperm from the back of the testis to the outside can result from blockage or absence of the vas deferens.
 Common causes include, obviously, vasectomy, but any history of injury, and other surgery or sexually transmitted disease may be important.

 - Men produce antibodies in their sperm following vasectomy or other trauma or infection.
 These antibodies are a common cause of infertility and prevent sperm swimming or sticking to the egg.
-Such antibodies can only be found using a special test on fresh sperm and are available Barbados Fertility Centre.
+Such antibodies can only be found using a special test on fresh sperm and are available Barbados Fertility Center.

 - The testis can be damaged by a wide number of treatments including chemotherapy or repeated X-Ray therapy.